nikoksr/coding-challenges/README.md

 Coding Challenges
 =================
-List of small coding projects / challenges - done for practice purposes
+List of small coding projects / challenges - done for practice and fun

 Project Overview